hadcl4/NextEngine/docs/README.md

 Finally is `SetWindowTitle()`.
 Like `SetWindowIcon()`, this is optional, but recommended.
 It also only needs one argument.
 This argument will be the text you want your window's title to be.

-The two things after this just have to do with the example, so I won't go over them.
+The last thing after this just has to do with the example, so I won't go over it here.
 ### The Game Loop
 ```
 while True: